 Revegetation efforts have been successful in the establishment of the Venturan Coastal Sage Scrub habitat and evidence of species and age diversity and resprouting of larger species.
 Architera also noted Deck B site is similar to those found on Deck C in the growth of the VCSS.
 Deck B is also dominated by California Buckwheat (Eriogonum faciculatum).
 However, the downslopes are primarily covered with little to no native species and should be addressed to remove the invasive weeds as soon as possible.
 The south side of the slope has been overtaken by invasive Slenderleaf Iceplant (Mesembryanthemum nodiflorum) and was growing in the revegetation area and has spread northward.
+Maintenance of the iceplant has been minimal and continues to spread.
 The northern part of Deck B has been completely filled in and is well established with shading to prevent weed growth.
+Overall, there is a good species diversity on this deck and planting is responding well with vigorous growth.